 18. There is a ruling paralogism in rational psychology, namely what has to be thought as subject exists as subject and therefore is substance; a thinking entity can only be thought as subject; therefore it exists as a substance.

-19. In the major we think an entity in general and how it might be subjected to a viewing, but in the minor we think only of a subject relative to the thinking and the unity of consciousness, but not as it might appear in the viewing.
+19. In the major we think an entity in general and how it might be subjected to a perspective, but in the minor we think only of a subject relative to the thinking and the unity of consciousness, but not as it might appear in the perspective.
 So the conclusion is entirely based on a figure of speech (the same word taken once (in the major) as object and then next (in the minor) as subject), and so is fallacious.

 20. The concept of something which can exist only as subject and not as predicate has no objective validity.
-To have an object as a substance which can be given, a persistent viewing must be given, but there is nothing enduring given to us, for the I is merely the consciousness of the thinking.
+To have an object as a substance which can be given, a persistent perspective must be given, but there is nothing enduring given to us, for the I is merely the consciousness of the thinking.
 Hence no substance, simplicity, etc., can be given as an object.

 21. Refutation of Mendelssohn.
 While we cannot think of the simple as able to deteriorate into pieces, we can think of the consciousness in a variable degree which can gradually vanish into nothing.